 January - Braille Literacy Month January is Braille Literacy Month in honor of the birthday of Louis Braille, who was born on January 4, 1809.
 January 1 - New Year's Day New Year's Day is the first day in the Gregorian calendar, a solar dating system used by most of the world.
 January 4\ - International World Braille Day International World Braille Day is observed to raise awareness of the importance of Braille as a means of communication in the full realization of the human rights of blind and partially sighted people.
-January 15\ - Makar Sankranti Makar Sankranti is a major harvest festival celebrated in various parts of India.

-January 15\ - Martin Luther King Jr. Day Martin Luther King Jr. Day celebrates the civil rights leader's life and legacy.
+January 14\ - Makar Sankranti Makar Sankranti is a major harvest festival celebrated in various parts of India.
+January 20\ - Martin Luther King Jr. Day Martin Luther King Jr. Day celebrates the civil rights leader's life and legacy.
 It is the only federal holiday designated as a National Day of Service to encourage all Americans to volunteer to improve their communities.
 January 26 - Republic Day of India Republic Day of India recognizes the date when the Constitution of India came into law in 1950, replacing the Government of India Act of 1935.
 This day coincides with India's 1930 declaration of independence.
 January 27 - International Holocaust Remembrance Day The world commemorates International Holocaust Remembrance Day, a United Nations observance that honors and remembers the tragedy of the Holocaust and the millions of people who lost their lives at the hands of the Nazi regime.
-February - Black History Month February is Black History Month which celebrates Black history and culture in the United States.
-February 1 - National Freedom Day National Freedom Day is a United States observance on February 1 honoring the signing by President Abraham Lincoln of a joint House and Senate resolution that later was ratified as the 13th Amendment to the U.S. Constitution.
-February 10 - Lunar New Year Tied to the lunar calendar, the holiday began as a time for feasting and to honor household and heavenly deities, as well as ancestors.
+January 29 - Lunar New Year Tied to the lunar calendar, the holiday began as a time for feasting and to honor household and heavenly deities, as well as ancestors.
 The New Year typically begins with the first new moon that occurs between the end of January and spans the first 15 days of the first month of the lunar calendar-until the full moon arrives.
-February 14\ - Ash Wednesday Ash Wednesday is the first day of Lent on the Christian calendar.
-Its name is derived from the symbolic use of ashes to signify penitence.
-In many regions of the world, it takes place immediately after the excesses of Carnival.
-February 14 - Valentine's Day Valentine's Day is a Western Christian feast day honoring one or two early saints named Valentinus.
-This holiday is typically associated with romantic love and celebrated by people expressing their love with gifts.
-February 19\ - Presidents Day Presidents Day is a national holiday to honor all past presidents of the United States.